bhaskar-mitra/bhaskar-mitra.github.io/_posts/2026-08-22-reflections-google-ai-overview.md

 However, obviously neither of these interventions addresses the underlying systemic problem that this example surfaces.

 So, let's talk about the underlying structural issue here.
-In my opinion, this needs to be a nuanced conversation for us to collectively make real sense of the situation.
+In my opinion, it is important that we develop a shared understanding of the core issue here that is adequately nuanced and critical.
-Towards that goal, in this post, I will share a longer reflection on this topic as an information retrieval researcher and as someone who previously spent nearly two decades in Big Tech working on web search.
+Therefore, in this post, I will share a longer reflection on this topic as an information retrieval researcher and as someone who previously spent nearly two decades in Big Tech working on web search.

 **It's not _just_ about bias**  &nbsp;
 An obvious technocentric framing of the problem would be through the lens of _bias and fairness_, i.e., Google's LLM is reproducing in its output the hateful stereotypes reflected in its training data.